rapushka/Entitas.Generic/README.md

 # What is this?
-[lightjiao/Entitas.Generic](https://github.com/lightjiao/Entitas.Generic) fork (as you can see on your own. _.)
+This is the fork of the [lightjiao/Entitas.Generic](https://github.com/lightjiao/Entitas.Generic) which is "Originally inspired by [yosadchyi/Entitas.Generic](https://github.com/yosadchyi/Entitas.Generic)"
+and which gives you opportunity to use the [sschmid/Entitas](https://github.com/sschmid/Entitas) without Source-Code Generation!
+With power of c# Generics😼

 Plus:
-- My subjective preferences — like codestyle, naming, etc
+- My subjective preferences — like codestyle, naming, etc.
 - Functionality from original [sschmid/Entitas](https://github.com/sschmid/Entitas), which wasn't present in the [lightjiao/Entitas.Generic](https://github.com/lightjiao/Entitas.Generic) — see [What works](https://github.com/rapushka/Entitas.Generic/blob/main/README.md#what-works)
 - Some additional stuff — like `ComponentID`s, or `EntityBehaviour`s; see [Addons](https://github.com/rapushka/Entitas.Generic/blob/main/README.md#addons)

-Originally inspired by [yosadchyi/Entitas.Generic](https://github.com/yosadchyi/Entitas.Generic), but with simpler API.
-Works perfectly with Native Entitas VisualDebug
+- Reflection Backing

 # How to install
 - Just Clone this repo into your project's folder
 - Maybe you'll need some additional setup for your engine:

 ## Unity
+- It should automatically add the `ENTITAS_GENERIC_UNITY_SUPPORT` define to your project in `Project Settings/Player/Other Settings/Script Compilation/Scripting Define Symbols`.
+But if there compile errors - the define won't be added, and you can add it manually.
+Or remove the `Editor/AutoDefineUnity.cs` if you don't want this define

 > ❗ I've applied the [fix](https://github.com/sschmid/Entitas/issues/1067#issuecomment-1623734894) for Entitas.VisualDebug in Unity 2022.2+
-> ❗ So if you wanna use this library with older unity – you need to revert this [commit](https://github.com/rapushka/Entitas.Generic/commit/598154ca6e7079e9a9a3d79a9002f93ed931f86f) i guess
+> So if you wanna use this library with older unity – you need to revert this [commit](https://github.com/rapushka/Entitas.Generic/commit/598154ca6e7079e9a9a3d79a9002f93ed931f86f) i guess

 ## Godot
 - In the `.csproj` file add references to the following `.dll`s:
-  - In Rider you can do it by right clicking on your project > Add > Add reference....
+  - In Rider you can do it by right clicking on your project > Add > Add reference...
   - othervise open the `.csproj` in a text editor add next lines for each library in `<ItemGroup>`
     ```
     <Reference Include="DLL_NAME">